12 Signs Your Common Cold Could Be Something Worse

 Sussing out the difference between a cold and the flu is tricky.
-A cold hangs out in your head or chest, says Renee Miranda, MD, family medicine doctor with Lonesome Pine Hospital in Big Stone Gap, VA.
-If your symptoms include whole body aches and pains, it may be the flu.
-If you can see a doctor within two days of being infected, she can prescribe an antiviral medication called Tamiflu to help clear the virus, says Dr. Massart, but only if you’re at risk for complications—your immune system is compromised (due to cancer treatment or HIV/AIDS infection, for example), or you’re very young or old.
-People who are otherwise healthy won’t qualify to take Tamiflu, she adds.
+A cold hangs out in your head or chest, says Renee Miranda, MD, family medicine doctor with Lonesome Pine Hospital in Big Stone Gap, Virginia.
+If your symptoms include whole body aches and pains, it may be the flu, which is caused by an influenza virus.
+If you can see a doctor within two days of being infected, she can prescribe an antiviral medication to help clear the virus, says Dr. Massart.
+There are four approved antiviral drugs for the flu, according to the Centers for Disease Control and Prevention (CDC).
+The medications are generally recommended for those at high risk for complications—your immune system is compromised (due to cancer treatment or HIV/AIDS infection, for example), or you’re very young or old.
+People who get a relatively mild case of the flu and are otherwise healthy can take one of the drugs (one example is oseltamivir, or Tamiflu) but generally don’t need an antiviral medication, according to the CDC.
 (Remember that the flu is a virus, and an antibiotic absolutely will not work.)
-Try these 21 natural cold remedies that really work.
+Try these 21 natural cold remedies that may help ease symptoms.

 Your throat is on fire

 It’s normal to have an itchy, scratchy throat when you have a cold, but if you have a higher fever with swollen lymph nodes and severe soreness in your throat that comes on quickly, it may be strep, notes Dr. Miranda.
 “Your doctor has to do a swab test to identify strep,” she says.
 Because strep is caused by bacteria, your doctor may prescribe antibiotics if the test is positive.